lonycell/grafana.v7/docs/sources/packages_api/e2e-selectors/_index.md

 ## @grafana/e2e-selectors package

-A library containing the different design components of the Grafana ecosystem.
+A library containing the different design components of the ThingSPIN ecosystem.

 ## Interfaces